pringscreem/FileCombiner/README.md

 	line arguments that are used to determine the way the files are combined and which files are combined, as well as the name of combined file output.

+	There are currently some test files provided: Game.h, Game.cpp, and TestGame.cpp

 		Use Example:
 		./FileCombine combine myCombinedFile game.h game.cpp main.cpp